thorrak/tiltbridge/docs/source/User Guide/cloud_services.rst

 #.
 Copy just the string of letters/numbers that appears after the start of the URL (http://log.brewfather.net/stream?id=) to your clipboard
 #.
 On a device connected to the same network as the TiltBridge, navigate to http://tiltbridge.local/ (replace tiltbridge in this URL with the mDNS name you set during initial setup)
 #.
 Click the ``Settings`` link at the top of the dashboard
 #.
+Choose the ``Target Settings`` tab and then select ``Brewfather``
+#.
 In the ``Brewfather Stream key`` field paste the string you copied earlier and click ``Update``

+.. note:: The first data "push" will be attempted within 10 seconds of the key first being entered, but due to rate limits it may take up to 15 minutes for data to first appear in Brewfather.

 Testing Brewfather